sankalpkale88/cowin-notify/README.md

 It will keep on checking the available slots every 2 mins until it find the slot.

-This will send an email notification on available slot
+This will play a sound or send an email notification on available slot

 ## Installation